Pittsburg and Shawmut Railroad: History

 The Pittsburg and Shawmut Railroad is often confused with the similarly named Pittsburg, Shawmut and Northern Railroad from which the P&S had its origins.
 Further adding to the confusion is the fact that both were nicknamed the Shawmut Line, both operated in roughly the same geographic area, and both used similar diamond logos during their history.
 In fact the two were separate and unrelated companies after their 1916 split.

-The main line consisted of approximately 88 miles (140 km) of standard gauge track extending from Brockway, Pennsylvania to Freeport, Pennsylvania.
+The P&S operated on a single-track main line, with approximately 88 miles (140 km) of standard gauge track extending from Brockway, Pennsylvania to Freeport, Pennsylvania.
+The railroad operated using timetable and train orders without block systems until at least 1950.
 The main shops were located in Brookville, Pennsylvania.

 Beginnings

 The Pittsburg and Shawmut Railroad Company began life on July 21, 1903, as the Brookville and Mahoning Railroad, leased by the Pittsburg, Shawmut and Northern Railroad.
 When the PS&N declared bankruptcy in 1905, the B&M was spun off into a separate entity and was renamed in 1909 due to confusion with the Boston and Maine Railroad's initials.
-Like its parent, the P&S was also financially troubled in its early years.
-The company struggled until corporate fortunes improved with the war mobilization of the 1940s.
 Coal was the principal commodity for the line for its entire existence.
 Doodlebugs and passenger trains ran on the route in the early years but had all been eliminated by 1939.

 Recent History

+By 1986, the Pittsburg & Shawmut had interchanges with Conrail at Brookville and Freeport, and with the Chessie System at Dellwood and West Mongrove.

 The company acquired a ten-mile (16 km) section of Conrail track running from Sligo to Lawsonham in 1989 and reorganized it as the Red Bank Railroad.
 On December 31, 1991, the company purchased about 110 mi of the Low Grade Secondary track from Lawsonham to Driftwood, Pennsylvania from Conrail and organized it as the Mountain Laurel Railroad.